simple-machines/terraform-provider-anaml/docs/resources/table.md

   This allows for better documentation, re-use and collaboration of features as well as allowing for better optimise generation runs.
   View Tables are mainly useful for joining data on keys other than entity id's such as reference data lookups.
+  Join Tables
+  Join tables are similar to View tables, in that they perform operations other tables, but these perform time aware joins between events and dimensional tables, or dimensional and dimensional.
+  Interestingly, Join tables perform efficient and correct joining of SCD2 tables with correctness properties which are challenging to achieve with SQL.
   Pivot Tables
   Pivot Tables allow features to be re-keyed to different entities.
   This can be very useful, as often in business applications one may have different levels of entity; for example,